Kid’s Smartwatches: Bark’s Top Picks for Parents

-Our Top Three Smartwatches for Kids
+Our Top Six Smartwatches for Kids

 Verizon GizmoWatch 2

-Smartwatch Screen Time and Etiquette Considerations
+Kids Smartwatch Screen Time and Etiquette Considerations

+Overall, a smartwatch for kids is the perfect set of training wheels for their eventual full-fledged smartphone.
+But even though it’s not technically a phone, it can still be a pretty big distraction for a kid.
 It’s easy to get lost in a text conversation when you’re supposed to be eating dinner with family, paying attention in class, or at soccer practice.
 Take some time to have a conversation with your kid about when and where it’s appropriate for them to be checking notifications, as well as when some downtime is a great idea.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.